 - Called by God to a ministry of the Word.

 - Licensed by the Bishop to exercise a public and representative lay ministry in Church and the wider community.

 - Theologically trained and equipped as:

 - o teachers of the faith

 - o enablers of mission in the everyday

-- o leaders in church and community
+- leaders in church and community

-The ministry of individual Readers varies according to their individual gifting and mission context.
-Whilst most minister collaboratively as part of a team of lay and ordained ministers some work very much on the margins of society sharing God's love and message of hope to those who may not yet know it.
-Readers may also trained and authorised for funeral ministry.
+The ministry of individual Readers varies according to their own gifting and mission context.
+Whilst most minister collaboratively as part of a team of lay and ordained

+&lt;sup>3 GS1689, Reader Upbeat: quickening the tempo of Reader Ministry in the Church today, Archbishops' Council, 2008 ministers some work very much on the margins of society sharing God's love and message of hope to those who may not yet know it.
+Readers may also be trained and authorised for funeral ministry.